munificent/craftinginterpreters/book/methods-and-initializers.md

 bytes in a loop when interpreting the `OP_CLOSURE` instruction.

 Here our approach is a little different because from the VM's perspective, each instruction to define a method is a separate standalone operation.
+Either approach would work.
+I chose this one for methods because it doesn't require us to know the number of methods when emitting the first `OP_CLASS` instruction.

 </aside>

-Then, for each method declaration, we emit a new `OP_METHOD` instruction that adds a single method to that class.
+Now, for each method declaration, we emit a new `OP_METHOD` instruction that adds a single method to that class.
 When all of the `OP_METHOD` instructions have executed, we're left with a fully formed class.
-In other words, while the user sees a class declaration as a single atomic operation, the VM implements it as a series of mutations.
+While the user sees a class declaration as a single atomic operation, the VM implements it as a series of mutations.

 To define a new method, the VM needs three things: